Michele L. Perrin

 Michele L. Perrin graduated from California Polytechnic State University, San Luis Obispo, obtaining a Bachelor’s degree in History in 2007.
 She obtained her Masters degree in Modern European History from the University of California, Santa Cruz in 2010.
 Michele began her legal career with Duggan Smith & Heath LLP in 2010, and completed her paralegal course work though the University of California, Santa Cruz extension program in 2011.
 Michele joined the law firm Adamski Moroski Madden Cumberland & Green LLP in 2015, and assists an equity partner in real estate transactions and probate and estate law.
 She has been the Editor-in-Chief of Ms. JD since 2012.

 Social Media Manager/ Program Assistant

 Katie Day is a 2L at Quinnipiac University School of Law focusing on Business Transactions and Intellectual Property law.
+She's President of the Quinnipiac Women's Law Society and a member of Phi Delta Phi Legal Honor Society.
 Before starting law school, she got her B.A. in Journalism and Sociology from Hofstra University and wrote and presented a thesis exploring the effects of gender on female foreign correspondents in the Middle East.
 Katie enjoys writing, hiking, and loves a good cup of coffee.